 Yes, that’s more than two octaves below the 20kHz upper limit for CDs which is the starting point for this hi-res stuff.

 It’s really important to note here that better quality music listening isn’t just (or perhaps at all) about extended frequency.
 In an intelligent discussion of the subject—well worth reading in full—firstname.lastname@example.org touches on “golden ears”.
+(The original link has disappeared from the Web, but the article is still accessible thanks to the Wayback Machine.)

 Young, healthy ears hear better than old or damaged ears.
 Some people are exceptionally well trained to hear nuances in sound and music most people don’t even know exist.
 There was a time in the 1990s when I could identify every major mp3 encoder by sound (back when they were all pretty bad), and could demonstrate this reliably in double-blind testing.